 Trip: 3 July 2018.
 From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The GEORGIOS BROUFAS II was built in Greece in 1998 for her namesake owner, Broufas Vessels, for service on the Piraeus-Salamina line (serving the ports of Kamatero and Paloukia).
-She was the second ship to be delivered to her owner, as the latter had also deployed her sister ship and fleetmate, the GEORGIOS BROUFAS, in 1997.
-Both ships have since been central figures of the connection between Piraeus and the Saronic Gulf island, which is the one located the closest to Athens.
-In the summer, she makes a few crossings between Megalo Pefko (which is near Megara, located in the Elefsina Bay) and Salamina, though in this case she serves the port of Faneromeni.
+She was the second ship to be delivered to her owner, as the latter had also deployed her sister ship and fleetmate, namely the GEORGIOS BROUFAS, in 1997.
+Both ships have since been essential contributors to the regular connection between Piraeus and the Saronic Gulf island, which is the one located the closest to Athens.
+In the summer, she makes a few crossings between Megalo Pefko (which is near Megara, located in the Elefsina Bay) and Salamina, although in this case she serves the port of Faneromeni on the Megara Gulf.

 The little GEORGIOS BROUFAS II seen arriving in Piraeus, shortly before performing my trip with her.

 More than two-and-a-half years after writing a blog post which was dedicated to the ships that connect Piraeus with Salamina, I finally found myself performing a trip with one of them.
-Indeed, while I was having an internship in Piraeus, I had a day off during the week and decided to take advantage of it by traveling to Salamina for the afternoon.
-A trip from Piraeus to Salamina might sound like a quick ride without any highlights, but it is actually, from a shipping enthusiast's point of view, an ideal journey.
-In fact, one can see dozens on ships as we head from the main port of Piraeus to Drapetsona, Keratsini, Perama, which include all repair zones and the laid-up ships in the area.
-Finally, while almost reaching Salamina and the port of Paloukia, several double-ended ferries operating on the Perama-Salamina line and small passenger boats also operating on that same line can be spotted.
+Indeed, while I was having an internship in Piraeus, I had a day off during the week and I decided to take advantage of it by traveling to Salamina for the afternoon.
+A trip from Piraeus to Salamina might sound like a quick ride without any highlights, but it is actually, from a shipping enthusiast's point of view, a dreamlike journey.
+In fact, one can see dozens on ships as we head from the main port of Piraeus to Drapetsona, Keratsini, Perama, all of which include various repair zones and the laid-up ships that can be seen in the area.
+Finally, while almost reaching Salamina and the port of Paloukia, several double-ended ferries operating on the Perama-Salamina line and small passenger ships also operating on that same line can be spotted.
 In other words, this trip is the true definition of paradise for shipping enthusiasts like me.

 I arrived in Piraeus just a few minutes before 14:00.
 There, I spotted several ships, including the BLUE GALAXY of Blue Star Ferries, which operates on the Piraeus-Chania line.